talamh/skin_grab/README.md

 # skin_grab.py

-Simple utiity to download a Minecraft skin and convert it for use with Minetest.
+Simple utility to download a Minecraft skin and convert it for use with Minetest.
 Also generates preview image.

+## requirements
+PILLOW

+`$ pip install PILLOW`

+requests

+`$ pip install requests`

 To only use the top half of 64x64 Minecraft skins: